Forecast 2019 Agenda

 With an economy stimulated thanks to changes in tax policy but tempered by uncertainty over global policies and conditions, include the possibility of trade wars, the short-term outlook is generally optimistic.
 Meanwhile, on the industry front, the two leading radio groups filed for bankruptcy over the past year in order to begin work on restructuring plans designed to unload unmanageable debt.
 Against that backdrop and other economic news that may break by November, Forecast’s opening panel of industry experts will be ready to offer their prognostications on what’s in store for the country and media in the near- and long-term future, as well as what categories, platforms, and initiatives are most likely to generate the most revenue growth and expansion.

-Moderator: Marci Ryvicker, Managing Director/Senior Equity Analyst, Wells Fargo Securities
+Moderator: Marci Ryvicker, Managing Director, Equity Research, Wolfe Research

 Mark Gray, CEO, Katz Media Group